 Panel (a) of Figure 3 displays the share of transmitter transcripts classified as containing statements about the level of the original prediction or about the reliability of the original prediction.
+For reliability, we adopt a maximally broad notion of what counts as communicating reliability, incorporating all of the components we use to vary reliability in the original recordings.
 We separately show results of human coding and of automated coding using the large language model GPT-4.
 The figure illustrates that the different coders and the large language model come to similar conclusions.
-15
+See Appendix Table A2 for some examples of transmitted messages and their handcodings.

-The key finding of Panel (a) is that while most transmitted scripts contain statements about the level (between 87 and 95 percent), a far smaller fraction of transmitted scripts contain statements about the reliability of the original message (between 30 and 45 percent).
+The key finding of Panel (a) is that while most transmitted scripts contain statements about the level (between 87 and 95 percent), a far smaller fraction of transmitted scripts contain statements indicating the reliability of the original message (between 30 and 45 percent).
+Panels